 3. Seeing the Caves of Hercules

 I love seeing all of the natural wonders in each place I visit, and the Caves of Hercules, or Hercules Caves, did not disappoint!
 Not only was there an incredible cavern to appreciate, but the way the ocean crashed into and up through the lower opening was mesmerizing as well.
 It was like I was appreciating the cave’s current form while watching it be further created as the waves were constantly buffeting the rocks.
 Almost better than the cave, was the rocky shore just outside.
 Just like in the cave, the waves rushed up through hundreds of openings created in the rock, forming a pervious surface, riddled with tide pools of varying sizes.

 4. Shopping (everywhere)

 The shopping in Morocco is unlike anywhere I have ever been.
 There are so many unique, handmade things: pharmacy products, bags, rugs, blankets, sandals; it can be hard not to spend the whole trip shopping.
 Each city we visited would have outdoor markets.
 We even visited a shop in Chefchaouen where they wove the famed Berber blankets right there in front of us on a large, hand operated loom.
-Just remember to bring plenty of cash if you are going to Morocco, as they don’t accept credit card in almost all places.
+Just remember to bring plenty of cash if you are going to Morocco, even for just a weekend, as they don’t accept credit card in almost all places.